 Risk Registers and the resultant Action Plan are revised annually.
-Inclusions in the Board (Strategic) Risk Register at the 2023 review were:
+Inclusions in the Board (Strategic)

+Risk Register at the 2024 review were:

-- The potential for the Board or its statutory officials to fail to meet their respective statutory duties, particularly with so much ongoing legislative change expected in the NDR function. - Current and expected future local government settlements, with static or reduced funding, bring a number of related financial risks and/or risk of failure to meet statutory duties, particularly in light of the changes to NDR and the likely long term effects on public sector funding caused by the COVID outbreak. - The potential failure to deliver a successful and accurate Revaluation in 2026 and/or implement the changes introduced by the Non-Domestic Rating (NDR) Reform Act. - The dependency of the Board on ICT for delivery of its statutory functions and service delivery, including the risk of loss of data from these systems. - The combined effect of the pandemic and tranches of material change of circumstance appeals submitted in March 2020 and March 2021, which must be disposed of by 31 December 2024, have resulted in a build-up of both NDR and Council Tax appeal workload.
+- The potential for the Board or its statutory officials to fail to meet their respective statutory duties, particularly with so much ongoing legislative change in the NDR and ER functions. - Current and expected future local government settlements, with static or reduced funding, bring a number of related financial risks and/or risk of failure to meet statutory duties, particularly in light of the changes to NDR and the likely long term effects on public sector funding caused by the COVID outbreak. - The potential failure to deliver a successful and accurate Revaluation in 2026 and/or implement the changes introduced by the Non-Domestic Rating (NDR) Reform Act.

-- The potential for the Joint Board to fail to meet its duties or to maintain service levels in light of the loss and absence of staff, and associated recruitment difficulties in attracting experienced chartered surveyors. - There is a risk that the 'additional burdens' of the Elections Act and its secondary legislation cause failure to deliver on ERO's statutory duties or have negative effects on other areas of service delivery.
+- The dependency of the Board on ICT for delivery of its statutory functions and service delivery, including the risk of loss of data from these systems. - The combined effect of the pandemic and tranches of material change of circumstance appeals submitted in March 2020 and March 2021, which must be disposed of by 31 December 2024, have resulted in a build-up of both NDR and Council Tax appeal workload - The potential for the Joint Board to fail to meet its duties or to maintain service levels in light of the loss and absence of staff, and associated recruitment difficulties in attracting experienced chartered surveyors.

-As well as the Board Risk Register, which focusses on strategic risks, the Management Team annually review an Operational Risk Register and a number of other risk registers.
+As well as the Board Risk Register, which focusses on strategic risks, the Management Team annually review an Operational Risk Register and a number of other project or task specific risk registers.

-All risks have planned actions to mitigate or minimise each risk and progress against these actions is monitored regularly at Management Team meetings.
+All risks have planned actions to mitigate or minimise each risk and progress against these actions are monitored regularly at Management Team meetings.